 Welfare and Support Services

-At St James’s Catholic Primary School we are committed to supporting pupils’ wellbeing and ensuring the welfare of each child is paramount.
+► At St James’s Catholic Primary School we are committed to supporting pupils’ wellbeing and ensuring the welfare of each child is paramount.

 Ms Burtenshaw, the Pupil Welfare Manager and Mrs Cunningham, our Inclusion Manager aim to support children, parents and staff to ensure that each child is able to realise their potential.
 We promote and develop children’s emotional wellbeing through reference to UNICEF and the Rights Respecting Schools, PSHE and Religion teaching and empower children by ensuring they understand their rights.
-We recognise the importance of children’s wellbeing and provide targeted support for individuals who may require additional support in order for them to become resilient, confident and happy individuals as we support them to develop a positive self-image.

 At St James’s we aim to work in partnership with parents and the whole school community to support and promote a child’s wellbeing.
 If a parent or carer would like to discuss their child’s wellbeing please contact their child’s class teacher in the first instance.